etkecc/buscarron/sub/ext/etkecc/testdata/minimal/on-premises/domain-a/followup.md

 Please, ensure [all mandatory ports are open](https://etke.cc/help/faq#what-ports-should-be-open).

-Please, add the following DNS entries (ensure that the CloudFlare proxy is disabled!):
+Please, add the following DNS entries (ensure that the CloudFlare proxy is disabled, as it's known to cause issues with Matrix Federation):

 * matrix    A record    server IP